gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 ### Structure of the repository
 The repository is divided into the following folders:

-1. material: script and tasks of the programming pre-course. questionnaire, pretest, posttest and the programming task of the posttest.
+1. material: script and tasks of the programming pre-course. questionnaire, pretest, posttest, the programming task of the posttest and interview transcripts.
 2. data: data of our course.
 3. data_analysis: script to evaluate or data.
 4. figures: plots created by our data analysis.